 - Create a directory to mount the partition with the command sudo mkdir /mnt/crypthome

 - Mount the encrypted partition to the new directory with the command sudo mount /dev/mapper/crypthome /mnt/crypthome

-You will probably have to adjust the permissions of the /mnt/crypthomedirectory, depending upon your needs (otherwise, your encrypted partition is now available).
+You will probably have to adjust the permissions of the /mnt/crypthome directory, depending upon your needs.
+Otherwise, your encrypted partition in Linux is now available.

 If your information security policies require encryption on your devices, these instructions will help you meet that responsibility.